 Ease of Setup

-The B-Agile 3 took us 5:42 minutes to set up.
+The B-Agile 3 took us 5:42 minutes to set up, which is a low average time.
 This time includes unpacking the stroller from the box up to fully assembled and ready to use.
 It requires no tools to assemble, and the manual is only average.
 This stroller is very easy to put together compared to some of the competition.

 The B-Agile earned a 6 of 10 for maneuverability.
 This is one point lower than the Baby Jogger City Mini that earned a 7.
 This stroller's three leg design makes it good at navigating tight spaces, and it is so easy to push and turn you can often do it one handed depending on the terrain.
 Moving off-road is only a little more difficult as it rolls easily through grass, as long as you don't try to turn.
 It can be a little rough over gravel as the dual front wheel can catch on smaller bumps and rocks causing the stroller to struggle to stay on course.
 We were unable to push this stroller over a 1 in curb, and popping up onto a curb is about average with a stiff handlebar to keep things steady.

 This stroller has all-wheel suspension, compared to the Baby Jogger City Mini's single front wheel shock.
 It also has a foam covered stationary handlebar that is 42 inches from the ground, a sling-style seat, and adequate padding for passengers.